Linda Lewis: 1970s

-During 1967, Linda Lewis formed White Rabbit with Junior Marvin, moving on to replace Marsha Hunt in the soul rock band The Ferris Wheel in 1970 and touring Europe with them.
+During 1967, Linda Lewis formed White Rabbit with Junior Kerr moving on to replace Marsha Hunt in the soul rock band The Ferris Wheel in 1970 and touring Europe with them.
 She also recorded the album Ferris Wheel (1970) and the single "Can't Stop Now" with them before the band broke up the same year.
-On 19 September 1970, Lewis appeared at the first Glastonbury Festival (where she jammed with Terry Reid and David Lindley), having been booked by the DJ and concert booker Jeff Dexter.
+In 1971, Lewis appeared at the second Glastonbury Festival (where she jammed with Terry Reid and David Lindley), having been booked by the DJ and concert booker Jeff Dexter.
 After a chance meeting with Warner Bros.
-Records executive Ian Ralfini, Lewis signed to Warner Bros.
-Records imprint label Reprise.
+Records executive Ian Ralfini, Lewis signed to the label's imprint Reprise.
 Lewis also worked as a session vocalist in this period, which led to her appearance on albums such as Possible Projection of the Future by Al Kooper, David Bowie's Aladdin Sane (1973), Cat Stevens's Catch Bull at Four (1972) and Hummingbird's first album Hummingbird (1975).
-She then signed to Family's new Warner Brothers distributed "Raft" label.
+She then signed to Family's new Warner/Reprise distributed "Raft" label.

-Her first hit single "Rock-a-Doodle-Doo" reached No. 15 in the UK Singles Chart in the summer of 1973, and it was followed by the album Fathoms Deep, which featured former Jeff Beck group guitarist Bobby Tench.
+Her first hit single "Rock-a-Doodle-Doo" reached No. 15 in the UK Singles Chart in the summer of 1973, and it was followed by the album Fathoms Deep, which featured former Jeff Beck Group guitarist Bobby Tench.
 This album established her as one of Britain's most promising young female singer-songwriters and was critically acclaimed, but it did not have the expected success, probably due to Raft Records becoming insolvent at that time.
 However, several appearances on the BBC TV show Top of the Pops raised her profile, and an extensive world tour with Cat Stevens followed.
 On her return to the studio, she signed to Arista Records and recorded what would become her breakthrough album Not a Little Girl Anymore (1975), which featured Allen Toussaint and the Tower of Power horn section.
-A cover of "The Shoop Shoop Song" was released as a single, under the title of "It's in his Kiss", at the same time as Not a Little Girl Anymore, reaching No. 6 in the UK Singles Chart.
-The singles "The Old Schoolyard" which Cat Stevens wrote for her, and "It’s In His Kiss" were produced by the team of Tony Sylvester and Bert de Coteaux.
+A cover of "The Shoop Shoop Song" was released as a single, under the title of "It's in His Kiss", at the same time as the album, reaching No. 6 in the UK Singles Chart.
+The singles "The Old Schoolyard" which Cat Stevens wrote for her, and "It's in His Kiss" were produced by the team of Tony Sylvester and Bert de Coteaux.
 On 5 July 1975, Lewis opened the Knebworth Festival, being followed by Roy Harper, Captain Beefheart and the Magic Band, the Steve Miller Band and Pink Floyd.
 She sings on the Go Too album, released in 1977, with Jess Roden.
 Three more albums followed over the next few years.
 In 1986 and 1987, she recorded with her sisters Dee and Shirley as Lewis, then as Lewis Sisters.